ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f application.yaml
 ```

-After the resources are created.
-In the RHACM portal, navigate to **Applications** -> **&lt;application name>**.
+After the resources are created in the RHACM portal, navigate to **Applications** -> **&lt;application name>**.
 Make sure that the resources are created.

-Run the next command on the managed cluster -
+Run the next command on the managed cluster

 ```
 <managed> $ oc get route -n webserver-acm